silvercart/silvercart/docs/en/02_Userbase/01_The_SilverCart_Handbook/01_Email_Management.md

 ## Where are the email templates located?
 - - -

-The email templates are managed in “Silvercart Configuration”:
+The email templates are managed in “Settings”:

 ![](_images/email_overview_1-2.png)